Warning: Themes of domestic abuse.

 Jacob and Leah are 7-year old twins.
 Their parents, Jeff and Hannah, were married for eight years before finally deciding to pursue a separation and ultimately a divorce.

-Finally, Hannah decides to file for divorce.
-The divorce forced Jeff to reevaluate his life and has since become sober and takes anger management courses.
+Finally, Hannah decided to file for divorce.
+The divorce forced Jeff to reevaluate his life, and he has since become sober and is taking anger management courses.
 He sees a therapist regularly.
 The probate and family court must decide where to place the twins, Jacob and Leah.
 One of the questions for the court to consider is whether Hannah or Jeff may have temporary or permanent custody of their twins, Jacob and Leah.

 Jeff wants to know: does he have a chance at having Jacob or Leah placed with him?
 Can he have custody of his children?

 Best Interest of the Child

 Massachusetts law requires that children are placed with parents or a parent or put into circumstances that are in the best interest of the children.
 The law states that in issuing a temporary or permanent custody order, the probate and family court must consider any evidence of past or present abuse toward a parent or child as a factory that is contrary to the best interest of the child.¹ This does not mean that a parent with a history of abuse cannot have custody of a child.
 It does mean, however, that the court must view what is in the best interest of the child from the viewpoint of that child, taking several factors into account before awarding an order of temporary or permanent custody.